PAL-ULL/eusda/README.md

 6 directories, 1 file
 ```

-The command `entullo config` shows the contents of the configuration file:
+The command `eusda config` shows the contents of the configuration file:

 ```
-[.../tfg-kathrina-arrocha-umpierrez/deploy(master)]$ entullo config
+[.../tfg-kathrina-arrocha-umpierrez/deploy(master)]$ eusda config
-entullo 2.0.6
+eusda 2.0.6

 The configuration used is: